sandal-tan/dotfiles/README.md

 - TMUX and AWS hosting remote sessions
 - TMUX-based IDE commands.
 A way to edit python, tie that editor to an instance of ipython that is tied to the code, and a visual way to see and run pytests for relevant pieces of code.
+- TODO tracking.
+Make that pattern useable for tasks.
+- Add a post-init section to move some initial configuration out of the way of fish

 ## Development